A WordCampers Guide To Asking Questions At Conferences

 There are two times questions are asked at a WordCamp that i’m particularly focused on: (1) at the end of a talk, before the speaker leaves the scheduled time off stage and (2) During the “State of the Word” at WordCamp US where Matt Mullenweg typically takes questions from the audience.
 This advice applies to both, might apply to other times, some might not be applicable for other situations.

-- Allow others to ask a question.
+Allow others to ask a question.
 If nobody else has questions and there’s time, then perhaps ask your additional one.
+But respect the fact that this isn’t about you – so one question might be all you should have at that time.

 I care deeply about audience participation during WordCamps.
 But there are some respectful and logical boundaries.